plone/plonecli/README.rst

 Bash auto completion
 --------------------

-To enable auto completion plonecli provides the plonecli.sh script, put this into your bashrc:
+To enable auto completion plonecli provides the plonecli_autocomplete.sh script, put this into your bashrc:

 .. code-block:: console

-    $ . /path/to/plonecli/plonecli.sh
+    $ . /path/to/your/virtualenv/bin/plonecli_autocomplete.sh

 Developer Guide